stephan-gh/M3/README.md

 Currently, M³ runs on the following target platforms:

 - gem5, by adding a TCU model to gem5.
-- hw or hw22, a FPGA-based hardware platform.
+- hw, hw22, or hw23, a FPGA-based hardware platform.

-The hardware platform comes in two variants: hw and hw22.
-The former is the current development version of the hardware platform, whereas the latter corresponds to the silicon version from the year 2022.
+The hardware platform comes in three variants: hw, hw22, and hw23. hw is the current development version of the hardware platform, whereas hw22 and hw23 correspond to the silicon version from the year 2022 and 2023, respectively.
 The target platform is specified with the environment variable `M3_TARGET`.
 For example:

     $ export M3_TARGET=gem5